BartmanAbyss/vscode-amiga-debug/README.md

 ## Known Issues

+* store assembly breakpoints in one "virtual" file in breakpointMap
 * disassemble address always creates new disassembly even if just stepping. check title of current disassembly window if current PC is in range.
 * sometimes fail at start: Unable to open 'main.amigaasm': Cannot read property 'customRequest' of undefined.
 * sometimes times out trying to connect to gdb